majdalsado/majdalsado.github.io/all_collections/_posts/2023-01-24-in-defence-of-plaigirism-using-llms.md

 title: in defence of plaigirism using LLMs
 date: 2023-01-24
 categories: ["gpt-3", "chatgpt"]
+description: Learn about the impact of language models on plagiarism in academia and explore the arguments for and against the use of LLMs in the writing process.
 ---
 ![Luddites destroy industrial machines, 1812](https://images.immediate.co.uk/production/volatile/sites/7/2020/02/19-GettyImages-1185854652-cdd0aab.jpg?webp=true)
 > Luddites destroy industrial machines, 1812